-with applicable professional standards, including SQCS No. 8, in all material respects.
-Firms that only perform services under SSARS or services under the SSAEs not included in System Reviews are eligible to have peer reviews called Engagement Reviews (see interpretations).
-Firms that perform audits or play a substantial role in the audit of one or more SEC issuers, as defined by the PCAOB, are required to be registered with and have their accounting and auditing practice applicable to SEC issuers inspected by the PCAOB.
-Therefore, these standards are not intended for and exclude the review of the firm's accounting and auditing practice applicable to SEC issuers.
+the firm's system of quality control for its accounting and auditing practice is designed and complied with to provide the firm with reasonable assurance of performing and reporting in conformity with applicable professional standards, including SQCS No. 8, in all material respects.
+Firms that only perform services under SSARS or services under the SSAEs not included in System Reviews are eligible to have peer reviews called Engagement Reviews, however firms that only perform preparation engagements (with or without disclaimer reports) under SSARS are not required to enroll in the program (see interpretations).
+These standards are not intended for and exclude the review of the firm's accounting and auditing practice applicable to engagements subject to PCAOB permanent inspection (see interpretations).
 Firms that do not provide any of the services listed in paragraph 6 are not peer reviewed (see interpretations).

-.08 The majority of the procedures in a System Review should be performed at the reviewed firm's office (see interpretations).
-Engagement Reviews are normally performed at a location other than the reviewed firm's office.

-.09 The program is based on the principle that a systematic monitoring and educational process is the most effective way to attain high quality performance throughout the profession.
+- .08 The majority of the procedures in a System Review should be performed at the reviewed firm's office (see interpretations).
+Engagement Reviews are normally performed at a location other than the reviewed firm's office. - .09 The program is based on the principle that a systematic monitoring and educational process is the most effective way to attain high quality performance throughout the profession.
 Thus, it depends on mutual trust and cooperation.
 On System Reviews, the reviewed firm is expected to take appropriate actions in response to findings, deficiencies, and significant deficiencies identified with their system of quality control or their compliance with the system, or both.
 On Engagement Reviews, the reviewed firm is expected to take appropriate actions in response to findings, deficiencies, and significant deficiencies identified in engagements.
 These actions will be positive and remedial.
-Disciplinary actions (including those that can result in the termination of a firm's enrollment in the program and the subsequent loss of membership in the AICPA and some state CPA societies by its partners and employees) will be taken only for a failure to cooperate, failure to correct inadequacies, or when a firm is found to be so seriously deficient in its performance that education and remedial, corrective actions are not adequate.

-.10 Compliance with the positive enforcement program of a state board of accountancy does not constitute compliance with the AICPA's peer review requirements.
+Disciplinary actions (including those that can result in the termination of a firm's enrollment in the program and the subsequent loss of membership in the AICPA and some state CPA societies by its partners and employees) will be taken only for a failure to cooperate, failure to correct inadequacies, or when a firm is found to be so seriously deficient in its performance that education and remedial, corrective actions are not adequate. - .10 Compliance with the positive enforcement program of a state board of accountancy does not constitute compliance with the AICPA's peer review requirements.